msokoloff1/Real-Time-Style-Transfer/README.md

 #Findings
 We did not need nearly as many iterations as the paper claimed to use.
 20,000 iterations with a batch size of 1 yielded visually pleasing results.
 #####
-The hyperparameters are extremely senstivive and have to be altered depending on the input styles.
-It appeared as if there was an error with the code because the results were terrible until the parameters were fine tuned.
+The hyperparameters are extremely sensitive and have to be altered depending on the input styles.
+The results were not visually appealing until the parameters were fine tuned.
 We found that different styles require significantly different weight ratios.
 #####
 The total variance norm ended up being less effective than when using the gradient to directly update the pixels of the original image.
-It made the images look dull and didnt provide enough of a smoothing effect to be worthwhile.
+It made the images look dull and didn't provide enough of a smoothing effect to be worthwhile.

 ##Data Requirements
-The following files must be downloaded on your machine and put the savedNets folder:
+The following files must be downloaded on your machine and put in the savedNets folder:
 #####
 Microsoft Coco dataset required for training  <a href="http://msvocds.blob.core.windows.net/coco2014/train2014.zip">Download Here</a><br>
 #####